explorer/personalprojects/README.md

 If the page is a little bit weird, please do the final step (I promise!), fresh your browser.
 (I know the steps may a little bit annoying, I will fix it as soon as possible.)

-That's it, you made it.
-You can play my game.
+That's it, you made it!
+You can play my game now!

 One thing I need to mention is that the database I used is not cloud database, so some functionalities may not work very well (such as ranking function).
 I am sorry about that and I will optimise it and other annoying bugs that may exist as soon as possible once I am free.